nueverest/blowdrycss/README.md

 # Pre-Requisite Knowledge
 * Basic HTML, CSS, and Python skills.

+# Basic Tutorial
-# How to Run the '/examplesite' demo - Basic Tutorial
+## How to Run the '/examplesite' demo
-### Part 1 - Start the web browser and view unstyled examplesite.
+### Part 1 - Start the web browser to view the unstyled examplesite.
 * Download the project
 * Navigate to `../blowdrycss/examplesite`
 * Run `python -m http.server 8080` (Python 3.x) or `python -m SimpleHTTPServer 8080` (Python 2.x)
-* Open a web browser and go to `localhost:8080`
+* Open a web browser and go to [localhost:8080](http://localhost:8080)
 * The page should contain lots of un-styled text and images.

 ### Part 2 - Auto-generate CSS